digital-land/service-handbook/docs/what-we-do/index.md

 - Designing data standards that work well for data providers _and_ data consumers
 - Collecting, indexing and managing data, providing feedback on its quality
-- A platform which makes it as easy and reliable as possible to use and re-use the data
+- A reliable platform which makes it as easy as possible to use and re-use the data

 You can read more about [designing data](/what-we-do/designing-data/), [collecting data](/what-we-do/collecting-data/) and [using data](/what-we-do/using-data/).